DanieleDeSensi/peafowl/README.md

 Multicore version
 ------------------------------------------------------------------------------------------------------------------
-You can take advantage of the multicore version by including the ["src/peafowl_mc.h"](src/peafowl_mc.h) header and by linking lib/libmcdpi.a.
-Since the user manual for the multicore version of Peafowl is not yet available, you can look at [this](demo/protocol_identification_mc/protocol_identification.cpp) simple demo file.
-If you  need more informations about how to use it, contact me at d.desensi.software@gmail.com or read the [Thesis](Thesis.pdf).
+A multicore version of Peafowl was available on pre 1.0.0 version of Peafowl.
+It is not available at the moment but will be back in Peafowl v1.1.0

 Demo application
 ---------------------------------------------------------------------------------------------------------------------